All Products

 Java/Scala UDF

-This example uses a precompiled Java UDF sample JAR package.
-You can register and call the function without writing code or building a project.
-The process for Scala UDFs is similar.
+This example uses a precompiled Java UDF JAR file.
+The function takes a string, appends ":HelloWorld", and returns the result.
+The process for Scala UDFs is the same.

-Step 1: Download and upload the file
+Step 1: Upload the JAR file to OSS

-udf-1.0-SNAPSHOT.jar: Appends ":HelloWorld" to an input string and returns the result.
+1. Download the example JAR file: udf-1.0-SNAPSHOT.jar: Appends ":HelloWorld" to an input string and returns the result.

 Step 2: Register the UDF

-# The class created in the UDF follows AS.
+-- The class created in the UDF follows AS.

 CREATE FUNCTION myfunc AS "org.example.MyUDF"

-USING jar "oss://path/to/udf-1.0-SNAPSHOT.jar";
+USING JAR "oss://path/to/udf-1.0-SNAPSHOT.jar";

-# The temporary function is valid only in the current session.
+-- The temporary function is valid only in the current session.

 CREATE TEMPORARY FUNCTION myfunc AS "org.example.MyUDF"

-USING jar "oss://path/to/udf-1.0-SNAPSHOT.jar";
+USING JAR "oss://path/to/udf-1.0-SNAPSHOT.jar";

-Step 3: Use the UDF
+Step 3: Call the UDF

 SELECT myfunc("abc");